Role

 Press expertise

-Frances was invited to contribute to the Department for Digital, Culture, Media & Sport's consultation on Youth Services in March 2021.
-She has also recently been interviewed by NottinghamshireLive on youth club closures.
+Frances has press expertise in Youth Work, Youth Services and Arts Education.
+In 2025 she contributed to the DCMS review of the impact of the arts on youth violence reduction.
+Frances advised the Department for Digital, Culture, Media & Sport's consultation on Youth Services in March 2021 and the UK Parliament Inquiry on supporting Vulnerable Adolescents in November 2022.
+She has also been interviewed by NottinghamshireLive on youth club closures.